localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 With this guide, common networking scenarios are described, with example configuration for achieving connectivity.

-Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
+Our main suggestion involved relying on Docker's networking capabilities, and for the user to use Docker networks.
 In this mode, the name of the LocalStack container resolves correctly.
 Unfortunately, this is not without its limitations.
-Mainly that subdomains do not resolve to a valid IP address, and LocalStack needed to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
+Mainly subdomains do not resolve to a valid IP address, and LocalStack needed to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
 Before this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
 The user could set `HOSTNAME_EXTERNAL=localhost.localstack.cloud` to gain the benefits of subdomain support and TLS certificates, though its use in Lambda functions was still a problem.
 Unfortunately, the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.

-There needed to be a more general solution that would reduce the amount of complexity for users, as well as providing seamless connectivity.
+There needed to be a more general solution that would reduce the amount of complexity for users, as well as provide seamless connectivity.

 # Dynamic name resolution

 We wanted our users to be able to use the same domain name regardless of where their code was running from.
-For example: from the host, `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's own docker container) the name would resolve to the IP address of the LocalStack container.
+For example: from the host, `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's Docker container) the name would resolve to the IP address of the LocalStack container.

 To implement this feature, we designed a system based on DNS.
 We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to to support this new use case: